GAGALACTYCA

 Chris Coombs

-Chris Coombs vocal, acoustic guitar, lead guitar, finger snaps
+Chris Coombs vocal, acoustic guitar, lead guitar,

 Pete Taylor bass, backing spoken vocal